sebastiancarlos/beachpatrol/README.md

   files should correctly appear in to the expected folder with the originally suggested file name.
 - The state-of-the-art stealth plugins are currently only available for Chromium.
-Firefox users might encounter some issues such as Cloudflare's false positives, and extra Google captchas.
+Firefox has slightly less advanced plugins currently, so users might encounter some issues such as Cloudflare's false positives, and extra Google captchas.

 ## You might also like
 - [TabFS](https://github.com/osnr/TabFS)